merenlab/merenlab.org/_posts/anvio/2015-06-10-combining-omics-data.md

 {% endhighlight %}

 And make sure you have less than 25,000.
 If you have more, either you can profile your files with a higher `-M` value, or you can push us by entering an issue to the GitHub page so we can try to sort this out in a better way.

-## Calling interactive interface with the new clustering
+## Using the new clustering in the interactive interface with the new clustering

-The result of `anvi-experimental-organization` is this new file: `new_newick_tree.txt`, which contains the proper clustering of my splits that can help me visualize my merged run.
+If you did not use the flag `--skip-store-in-db`, you will find your tree in the combo box in the interface where you always find your trees.
+But if you did exactly how this tutorial did it, you will find your tree in this `new_newick_tree.txt`, which will contain the proper clustering of splits that can be used to visualize the merged run.

-Here is how I start the interactive interface using this file:
+In that case, this is how you can start the interactive interface with this tree file, so it would also appear in the relevant combo box:

 {% highlight bash %}
-anvi-interactive -c contigs.db -p MERGED/PROFILE.db -t new_newick_tree.txt
+anvi-interactive -c CONTIGS.db -p MERGED/PROFILE.db -t new_newick_tree.txt
 {% endhighlight %}

 Voilà!